FHFelix/Person-Detection-using-CNN/README.md

-# Person-Detection-using-CNN
-## PersonaNet: Person Detection using CNN
+# PersonaNet: Person Detection using CNN

 *In this Project, I will be working on an image classification task using the transfer learning technique.
 The task objective is to determine whether an image contains a person -- a binary classification task.*